gbikushev/Visualisation-Excel-Dashboard/README.md

 - Report

 ## Project Summary
-The so-called Generation Z will soon overtake Millennials (Generation Y) as the largest and most a number generation on planet Earth, with over a third of the global population identifying as Gen Zers.
-As Gen Zers prepare to enter the global stage, the consequences will be immediate and deep, with repercussions in job roles, commercial consumption, science and technology, politics, and society.
-Unlike Generation Y, this generation of people has a completely different outlook on employment and how they measure achievement throughout life and the workplace.
+Generation Z is set to surpass Millennials as the largest generation globally, impacting job roles, commercial consumption, science, technology, politics, and society.
+This generation has a different outlook on employment and achievement.
+The project aims to understand the challenges faced by this growing workforce, including the ethics of human-machine partnership, preparing for 50-60-year professions, and leveraging diverse talent sources.

-To become more familiar with the issues faced by this growing workforce and their consequences on companies and the workplace this project aims on such related problems.

-As we learn about the interests and behaviors of our newest workforce members, we must also consider how "work" is changing and evolving.
-The new realities created by these engines of change raise complex challenges, such as the ethics of human-machine partnership, how to prepare for 50–60-year professions, and the way we liberate companies over an endless variety of talent sources.

 ## Data Source
 The dataset obtained from Kaggle which revolves around the career aspirations of Gen-Z and has about 2634 rows and 15 fields of information collected as a form of a Survey, primarily from India and few other countries as well.